sqoshi/ynvest-tube-server/README.md

 Generate random auction if there is less than 10 active auctions.

+- auction cost = random between 200 and 500 coins  [[OLD]1-5 % of current video views]
+- rent duration = random between 1 hour and 7 days
+- each auction lasts 15 minutes
+- max auctions = 10
-- random not rented video
+- sets video to `auctioned`
-- random starting price
-- rental expiration date= now() + random(8 days

 ### Video updater

 `(1call / 30s) ( max )`

-Update views, likes and dislikes of each video in database.
+Updates statistics views, likes and dislikes of each video in database via youtube data api v3.

+- For now user's cash is being increased by views difference. (rent start, rent end)

 ### Rents settler